Zach Day: 2007

 On December 20, 2006, he signed a minor league deal with the Kansas City Royals.
 He spent the year playing for the Triple-A Omaha Royals, starting nine games and relieving in two more.
 Day became a free agent at the end of the season.

 2008

 On January 11, 2008, Day signed a minor league contract with the Minnesota Twins, but was released in early May having made 6 appearances for the Fort Myers Miracle.
 After his release, he announced his retirement due to continuing shoulder problems.

+After retiring, Day went back to school to get his degree.
+He also joined TrackMan and became a prominent figure in baseball analytics and tracking technology.